Visit our Facebook page for recent photographs of our guided walks in Jersey.

 Our walks take place during the day, evenings and at night when the tides are low enough to explore the south-east coast Ramsar wetlands site of Jersey.

 The south-east coast of Jersey is a remarkable place to explore at low tide.
 This video with our chief guide Derek Hairon shows some of the things you can expect to see and discover on our guided walks on the seabed (also called “Moonwalks because of the lunar-like terrain).

 Jersey has some of the highest tides in the world.

 During the third hour of a 12.5m high tide the vertical rise is up to 3″ per minute.
-I’d been a bit sceptical about how fast the tide rises until I stayed at Seymour tower.
-This short video shows just how fast the tide rises as the sea rushes in through the gullies.
+I’d been sceptical about how fast the tide rises until I stayed at Seymour tower.
+This short video shows how fast the tide rises as the sea rushes through the gullies.

 Walk to the end of Jersey.
 Video by Annette Lowe of our guided walk on the seabed to Seymour tower and Karame beacon 4km offshore on a 0.7m low tide.

 Walking in Jersey.
 Guided walks to Seymour tower.
 A short video about the history and marine experience at Seymour tower.

 Jersey has some of the largest tidal ranges in the world.
 Up to 12m.
-On the lowest tides, it is possible to explore the intertidal zone and walk in a wilderness that is covered by the ocean twice a day.
+On the lowest tides, it is possible to explore the intertidal zone and walk in a wilderness covered by the ocean twice a day.